-Another email.
-Yes, another email about the diseases going around your kids’ school.
+Another note.
+Yes, another note about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
-Stomach bug.
+Flu.
 Respiratory syncytial virus.
 Just looking at the words is enough to send mamas and dadas into a panic.
 The CDC reported that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
-So what do you do to help make sure your family is safe?
+So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and tiredness.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and fatigue.
 In fact, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two primary causes of poor indoor air quality:

-- Pollutant substances (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, smoke, etc)
+- Pollutant substances (cleaning products, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

 So all this data – what is it for?
 What do you do?
 How can you make sure you and your kids aren’t breathing sullied, virus-inducing air?